Manic Pixie Dream Girl: Occurrence

-A year later, The A.V.
-Club ran a piece listing 16 characters they deemed MPDGs, including Katharine Hepburn's character in Bringing Up Baby; Goldie Hawn's character, Jill, in Butterflies Are Free; and Winona Ryder's character in Autumn in New York.
-Thereafter, the new term spread throughout other media, including National Public Radio and Jezebel.
+In 2008, a year after Rabin coined the term, The A.V.
+Club ran a piece listing 16 characters they deemed MPDGs, which included Katharine Hepburn's character in Bringing Up Baby (1938) as one of the earliest examples of the archetype.
+Others in the list included Goldie Hawn's character, Jill, in Butterflies Are Free; and Winona Ryder's character in Autumn in New York.
+The new term was used by media outlets such as National Public Radio and Jezebel.